variantstudios/compasshighschool.org/_posts/2018-05-12-fort-collins-economic-development.md

   page_description:
 ---

-As you may have noticed, Fort Collins is focused on strong economic development in throughout the city.
-To hear a bit about the projects and sites that are presently a focus, check out this video.
+As you may have noticed, Fort Collins is focused on strong economic development throughout the city.&nbsp; To hear a bit about the projects and sites that are presently a focus, check out this video.&nbsp;&nbsp;

 You may even catch some information about a new school under development.